 What should you do now?
 First, find a competent estate planning attorney - one who is both knowledgeable about the current law and who is also willing to spend the time needed to meet with you to ascertain your goals and learn about what is important to you.
 Next, make a commitment to participate in the estate planning process and see it to completion.
 Estate planning is a dynamic process, not a discrete event.
 A good estate plan needs to be comprehensive, yet flexible enough that it can be amended to keep pace with changes in your personal and family situation, as well as changes in the law.

 If you already completed your estate plan, ask yourself, was your planning prepared by a competent professional?
 Has it been reviewed and revised in light of changes in the law?
 Has it been reviewed in light of your current financial situation?
+Have your beneficiary designations been reviewed in light of the SECURE Act?
 Does your existing plan properly account for all of your current assets and liabilities?
 Does it do for you and your loved ones all that it can or should?
 You owe it to yourself and your loved ones not to overlook this critical component of your personal financial planning.